 DMOZ is the Internet’s largest human edited directory.
 But the giant is dead long time back.
 It is quite ridiculous to think why Google still gives so much importance to the DMOZ listing when it is filled with broken, duplicate and promotional links.

-maintained by a large community of volunteering editors.
+The multilingual open content directory owned by Netscape is maintained by a large community of volunteering editors.
 However, there have been huge delays and flaws in approving links.
 Some webmasters have tried for years in vain to have their genuine websites listed.
 Visit some DMOZ categories in random and you can find that almost half of the listed links are broken or contain some unprofessional disorganized sites.
 How can an editor approve these sites but not allow genuine professional sites even if the correct category is chosen?
 So does this mean:

 - The volunteering editors give favoritism